kerokero5150/AppleII-VGA-MINI/README.md

 - Small size within 100x100mm<BR>
 - Uses cheap SMD parts, they are as large as possible, making the soldering process painless.<BR>
+- Short size economy db15 connectors can be used.<BR>